Waardenburg syndrome: Other animals

 Waardenburg syndrome type 2A (with a mutation in MITF) has been found in dogs, Fleckvieh cattle, minks, mice and a golden hamster.
 Degeneration of the cochlea and saccule, as seen in Waardenburg syndrome, has also been found in deaf white cats, Dalmatians and other dog breeds, white minks and mice.

 Domesticated cats with blue eyes and white coats are often completely deaf.
 Deafness is far more common in white cats than in those with other coat colors.
 According to the ASPCA Complete Guide to Cats, "17 to 20 percent of white cats with non-blue eyes are deaf; 40 percent of "odd-eyed" white cats with one blue eye are deaf; and 65 to 85 percent of blue-eyed white cats are deaf."
 Although few studies have been done to link this to genes known to be involved in human Waardenburg syndrome, a genetic disruption to neural crest development would lead to this presentation in cats as well.
 One of the genes that leads to deafness and a white coat in cats when mutated, KIT, has been found to increase MITF expression.

 Lethal white syndrome is a syndrome in horses caused by mutations in both copies of EDNRB.
 It leads to death from intestinal pseudo-obstruction due to Hirschsprung's disease.
 A mutation in a single copy of EDNRB, however, as in Waardenburg syndrome type 4A, produces the patchy white overo coat with deafness.

 Ferrets with Waardenburg syndrome have a small white stripe along the top or back of the head and sometimes down the back of the neck (known as a "blaze" coat pattern), or a solid-white head from nose to shoulders (known as a "panda" coat pattern).
 Affected ferrets often have a very slightly flatter skull and wider-set eyes than healthy ferrets.
-As healthy ferrets have poor hearing, deafness may only be detected by lack of reaction to loud noises.
 As this is an inherited disorder, affected animals should not be used for breeding.
 A study of the correlation between coat variations and deafness in European ferrets found, "All (n=27) panda, American panda, and blaze ferrets were deaf."